Talent Builds

 - Drop Death and Decay for cleaving strikes and the extra haste, damage and healing.

-- Then hit your Vampiric Blood and start spamming Vampiric Strike.
+- Then hit your Dancing Rune Weapon and start spending runes on Vampiric Strike.

 - Still press Death Strike to avoid lengthy times at Runic Cap or when you need healing, you also need to maintain the coagulopathy buff by pressing your Death Strike once every 8 seconds, so don’t avoid it.